Rigidity of compact quasi-Einstein manifolds with boundary: Key Lemmas

 Whence, it follows that

-Next, notice that and moreover, by Proposition 3.3 in \cite{Petersen-Chenxu} (see also (3) in Lemma \ref{lemmafund}), since $M^n$ has constant scalar curvature, one sees that $|P|^2 = (\lambda-\rho) Tr(P).$ Besides, $Tr(P)$ and $|P|^2$ are also constants.
-Thereby, we have
+Next, notice that and moreover, by Proposition 3.3 in \cite{Petersen-Chenxu} (see also (3) in Lemma \ref{lemmafund}), since $M^n$ has constant scalar curvature, one deduces that $|P|^2 = (\lambda-\rho) Tr(P).$ Besides, $Tr(P)$ and $|P|^2$ are also constants.
+So, we have

-We now need to obtain an expression for $\nabla_i R_{sj}R_{jl}R_{il}\nabla_s u$ in terms of $P.$ Indeed, one observes that where we have used that $\nabla_i P_{si}=0,$ which follows from the fact that $M$ has constant scalar curvature and the twice contracted second Bianchi identity.
+We now need to obtain an expression for $\nabla_i R_{sj}R_{jl}R_{il}\nabla_s u$ in terms of $P.$ Indeed, one observes that where we have used that $\nabla_i P_{si}=0,$ which follows from the fact that $M$ has constant scalar curvature jointly with the twice contracted second Bianchi identity.
 Next, we compute and

 At the same time, observe that